 You are not actually looking at that tree.

-So when we are seeing anything, it might look that we are learning about it.
+So when we see anything, it might look like we are learning about it.

 But we don’t.